 The Board of Directors shall have an Executive Committee empowered to act for and on behalf of the Board on matters that require urgent action between meetings of the Board and to accomplish other specifically assigned tasks.
-Action taken by the Executive Committee shall be reported to the full Board of Directors, as soon as practical, but not more than thirty (30) days after the meeting; shall be subject to review and ratification by the Board; and shall berecorded in the Board minutes.
+Action taken by the Executive Committee shall be reported to the full Board of Directors within 60 days after the meeting; shall be subject to review and ratification by the Board; and shall be recorded in the Board minutes.